udayinbiswas/data-structures/Strings/README.md

 C compiler can print this character array representing string (i.e.end with '\0') but not any other array type.

-## Some string methods explanation
+## 3.Some string methods explanation
 ### Length of a string in C
 Traverse the character array till we find '\0' character.